truefitness/bleno/README.md

 ```
 git-buildpackage --git-pristine-tar
 ```
-Package building may become obsolet if jenkins-debian-glue is acceptable.
+Package building may become obsolete if jenkins-debian-glue is acceptable.